 Tankers come and go from all over the world: Pakistan, India, Thailand, Mexico and Sudan, as well as closer to home.
 Betaine, for example, is a by-product of sugar beets from the UK, France, Austria and Serbia that is consolidated in the Tameco tank park, a division of United Molasses, to then be shipped to Finland.

 Another example is Tropicana, part of the PepsiCo group, which has its own production plant along the quay in the inner port.
 When the tankers arrive, filled with fruit juice from Brazil and the US, the fruit juice is pumped straight into the production unit, where it is filled into bottles and cartons.
 The production is then exported to various countries across Europe.
-The current production capacity is 290 litres per year.
+The current production capacity is 290 million litres per year.